numerik11/Irrigation-Control-ESP32/README.md

-## ESP32 / ESP8266 / KC868-A* 1-16 Zone Irrigation Controller
+## ESP32 / KC868-A* 1-16 Zone Irrigation Controller

-ESP32 (s3 Recommended) or ESP8266–based irrigation controllers designed to drive up to 16 solenoid zones.
+ESP32 (s3 Recommended) based irrigation controller designed to drive up to 16 solenoid zones.

 The system supports automatic tank/mains water source selection, live weather integration with rain and wind delays, and manual zone control, all managed through a local web interface at espirrigation.local.